Building regex.help

 Overall mapping how I wanted the app to work to code was straightforward, even if it took a while to get right.
 There components are:

-• An event for modifying the input, that is the example strings we want to write a regex for.
-Every time we modify the input, we check whether it’s within some maximum allowed length (I found that giving grex more than 1000 characters OOM’s on the current infrastructure) and then ask grex to generate a regex for us and output it.
+An event for modifying the input, that is the example strings we want to write a regex for.
+Every time we modify the input, we check whether it’s within some maximum allowed length (I found that giving

-• There’s also the option to edit the generated regex and check whether it still matches all the examples given.
+accepts and we expose a subset of them.
+Every time a flag is toggled, we recompute the regex using the new settings. - There’s also the option to edit the generated regex and check whether it still matches all the examples given.
 In this case, on every edit, we send both the updated regex and the examples to the rust library and get back a boolean vector specifying which lines matched.

-• There’s a thin wrapper around the Rust library, which also defines the allowed flags.
+- There’s a thin wrapper around the Rust library, which also defines the allowed flags.

-• The only remaining part is the HTML template, which LiveView uses to render the page.
+crates. - The only remaining part is the HTML template, which LiveView uses to render the page.
 It also took me a little while to get all the events working correctly, but there’s nothing inherently complicated there.

 Wrapping up